demandchain/galaxy-test_support/README.md

 if self.instance_variables is placed in the expand option, the instance variables and their values will be placed in a sub-table.
 Unlike normal items, if there are no instance variables, this will not generate an error.

+Each report has a different set of objects that they pass into the report:
+* rspec - self
+* cucumber - self, scenario
+* spinach - failure_description, step_data, exception, location, step_definitions, running_scenario

 ## Contributing